Jennifer Baxter (curler)

 Jennifer "Jenn" Baxter (born April 4, 1987 in Halifax, Nova Scotia) is a Canadian curler from Lower Sackville, Nova Scotia.
-She currently plays third on Team Christina Black out of the Mayflower Curling Club in Halifax.
+She currently plays second on Team Christina Black.

 Career

 Juniors

 During Baxter's junior eligibility years, she would only make one appearance at the Canadian Junior Curling Championships.
 This appearance took place at the 2007 Canadian Junior Curling Championships, where Baxter, playing lead for Marie Christianson, represented Nova Scotia.
 Her team failed to make the playoffs, finishing round robin with a 6-6 record.